crystal-lang-tools/geany-crystal/README.md

 # Language issues

-Crystal isn't supported officially by Geany, so another close languages has to be chosen instead.
+Crystal isn't supported officially by Geany, so another close language has to be chosen instead.
 We have the choice of either `Ruby` or `CoffeeScript`, here are their pros/cons.
 You can switch from one to another by modifying `~/.config/geany/filedefs/filetypes.Crystal.conf`.